 I’d recommend spending at least two days exploring this gorgeous island.
 The best way to around is to rent motorbikes but only do this if you are comfortable on a bike.
 The road conditions are bad and accidents are common here.
 If you don’t have your own way to get around you can also join a private tour which will take you to the main attractions in Ometepe.

 You can also go hiking up either Volcano Concepcion or Volcano Maderas.
 These are both challenging hikes that you need to go with a guide for.
 I wasn’t ready to face another volcano hike after recently completing Acatenango in Guatemala, but I’m sure they would be amazing.

 Where to stay: I highly recommend Little Morgan’s, which is further explained in my Ometepe travel guide.
 It’s a beautiful hostel on the south side of the island with lots of animals around.
 The people who work there are so kind.

 Although it has a reputation for being a party place, it was actually quite chill while I was there on the weekend.
 Apparently, this is because everyone goes to San Juan Del Sur to party for Sunday Funday, and the party at Ometepe is during the weekdays.

 Granada (1-2 nights)

 From there, you will have easy access to most of the main attractions, restaurants, and shops.
 If you need a break from local cuisine, check out the Mediterranean restaurant Pita Pita.
-It was some of the best falafel I’ve ever had!
+It was some of the best falafel I had in Central America!

 It’s well worth spending an afternoon walking around Granada and visiting some of the historic buildings.
 If you are interested in learning more about the history, you can also join a walking tour.